PostgreSQL Database Management and Usage

 your_username

-with the name of the database you want to connect to.Using Local Socket Connection: ServBay usually configures PostgreSQL to use a local Unix Domain Socket for connections, which avoids the network stack and provides better performance and security.
+with the name of the database to connect to.Using Local Socket Connection (macOS Only): On macOS, ServBay configures PostgreSQL to use a Unix Domain Socket for connections, bypassing the networking stack for enhanced performance and security.
 The socket file is typically located in ServBay’s temporary directory.

 bashpsql -U your_username -h /Applications/ServBay/tmp -d your_database